 - Ey (اي) is commonly used in some Gulf countries

-If you interact with (Muslim) Arabic people frequently, you might have noticed that not all questions will get answered with a yes or a no.
+If you interact with (Muslim) Arabs frequently, you might have noticed that not all questions will get answered with a yes or a no.

 Especially when talking about the future, many people use inshallah (إن شاء الله) as a way of saying yes (or no).
 Inshallah is an Islamic expression meaning “god willing”.
-We’ll still do our best to make it a yes, but the outcome is in god’s hands.
-Are you moving to the US next month?
+We’ll still do our best to make it a yes, but the outcome is in God’s hands.
+Are you traveling to Jordan next month?
 Inshallah.

 In addition to words, body language plays a huge role in communication among Arabs.
 In fact, gestures are quite common to express simple things such as a yes or a no.